mre-code/groovysql/README.md

 It takes input from any one of standard input, command line, or file.
 SQL statements normally must be terminated with a semicolon although for command-line input the semicolon is optional.
-In addition to standard input, for example redirected from a file or pipe, SqlClient also provides an interactive mode with command line editing and history leveraging the jline3 library.
+In addition to standard input, for example redirected from a file or pipe, GroovySQL also provides an interactive mode with command line editing and history leveraging the jline3 library.